-The Superintendent or designee shall calculate each school's capacity in a non-arbitrary manner using student enrollment and available space.
+The Superintendent or designee shall calculate each school's capacity in a non arbitrary manner using student enrollment and available space.
 (Education Code 35160.5)

-Except for priorities listed above, the Superintendent or designee shall use a random, unbiased selection process to determine who shall be admitted whenever the school receives admission requests that are in excess of the school's capacity.
+Except for the enrollment priorities listed above, the Superintendent or designee shall use a random, unbiased selection process to determine which students shall be admitted whenever a district school receives admission requests that are in excess of the school's capacity.
 (Education Code 35160.5)

-Enrollment decisions shall not be based on a student's academic or athletic performance, except that existing entrance criteria for specialized schools or programs may be used provided that the criteria are uniformly applied to all applicants.
-Academic performance may be used to determine eligibility for, or placement in, programs for gifted and talented students.
+Enrollment decisions shall not be based on a student's academic or athletic performance.
+However, existing entrance criteria may be used for enrolling students in specialized schools or programs, provided that the criteria are uniformly applied to all applicants.
+In addition, academic performance may be used to determine eligibility for, or placement in, programs for gifted and talented students.
 (Education Code 35160.5)